LGBTQ rights in Bosnia and Herzegovina: Social conditions

 Queer Sarajevo Festival 2008 started with approximately a dozen individuals attacked at the end of the first day on 24 September 2008.
-Eight people, one policeman included, were reported to have been injured after a large group of Wahhabi (Salafis) and others islamists hooligans attacked visitors and the crowds.
+Eight people, one policeman included, were reported to have been injured after a large group of Wahhabi (Salafis) and others Islamists hooligans attacked visitors and the crowds.
 According to the organizers of the four-day event, police allowed a non-approved protest and anti-gay protestors to get too close to the venue, thus endangering the participants.

 The festival, organised by Organization Q, opened in the Academy of Fine Arts in the centre of Sarajevo, the capital of Bosnia and Herzegovina.
 The attacks forced the organizers to make the rest of the festival a private event and to cancel it a couple of days later.
 Although Organization Q had organized public events before, this festival was the first cultural event of this kind in history of Sarajevo.

 In 2014, the Constitutional Court ruled that the authorities had failed to protect the freedom of assembly of the 2008 festival participants.

 On 1 February 2014, fourteen masked men stormed into the Merlinka Festival, shouting homophobic insults.
 Three participants were injured.
 Police arrived just after the attackers left, and were criticised for doing very little in finding and prosecuting the attackers.
 The festival continued the following day, with no incident, and with the full protection of the police force.

 BIH Pride March, the country's first pride event was held on 9 September 2019 in the capital Sarajevo.
 An estimated 2,000 people marched in the first pride parade of Bosnia and Herzegovina, making the country the last former Yugoslav nation to hold a pride event.

 In March 2023, activists at the offices of Transparency International, claimed that they were attacked by a group of men after a local event was banned by police.
 According to the activists, a few dozen men chased them through the streets.
-The attack came after LGBT film screenings and discussions were cancelled by police for security concerns and after Republika Srpska President, Milorad Dodik, called LGBT people harassers and stated that they should be prevented from gathering.
-Banja Luka's mayor, Draško Stanivuković, where the attack took place, stated that the LGBT community should stay in Sarajevo and away from smaller cities like Banja Luka.
+The attack came after LGBTQ film screenings and discussions were cancelled by police for security concerns and after Republika Srpska President, Milorad Dodik, called LGBTQ people harassers and stated that they should be prevented from gathering.
+Banja Luka's mayor, Draško Stanivuković, where the attack took place, stated that the LGBTQ community should stay in Sarajevo and away from smaller cities like Banja Luka.